renatabiniek/winter-wedding/README.md

 ---

 Winter Wedding RSVP tool is a terminal based application that allows users to RSVP to a wedding invite they had received.
-It works with Google Sheets to record and retrieve individual responses, as well as to calculate totals and return them to the admin of the application.
+It works with Google Sheets to record and retrieve individual responses, as well as to calculate totals and return them to the wedding coordinator.
 The data can then be used for further planning linked to the event.